bschmalb/adyen_flutter_dropin/README.md

 ### Payment Methods

 Before calling the plugin, make sure to get the **payment methods** from your backend.
-For this, call the [a /paymentMethods](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/v46/paymentMethods) endpoint:
+For this, call the [/paymentMethods](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/v46/paymentMethods) endpoint:

 An example response from payment methods can be seen here: